keyvank/tsp/src/1-compute.md

 | 1 | 0 | 0 (Strong) |
 | 1 | 1 | 1 (Weak)   |

-The transistor we have been discussing so far was a Type-N transistor.
-The Type-N transistor will turn on when the base wire is driven with a a high potential.
-There is also another type of transistor, know as Type-P, which will get turned on in case of a low voltage.
-The truth table for a Type-P transistor is something like this:
+The transistor we have been discussing so far is a Type-N transistor.
+The Type-N transistor turns on when the base wire is driven with a `1`.
+There is also another type of transistor, known as Type-P, which turns on when the base wire is driven with a `0`.
+The truth table for a Type-P transistor looks like this:

 | B | E | C          |
 |---|---|------------|